roland-pelayo/coursera_m1/README.md

 Roland Pelayo
 Copyright 2022

-An application that prints a set of array, sorts them and finds the median, mean, maximum and minimum value in the array.
+An application that prints out a set of array of numbers, sorts them, and computes the mean, median, maximum and minimum.